Nikhil-Patil-RI/website-generator/README.md

 #### `push_changes`

-Commit and push changes made to the project.
+Commit and push changes made to the project with auto-generated commit messages.

 **Parameters:**
-- `commit_message` (string, required): Message to use for the commit
 - `project_name` (string, required): Name of the project (same as used in repo_setup)

 **Example:**